Personal C++ notes

 gLenMax = 0xFFFF;

-using declarations bring individual identifiers into the current scope, allowing them to be referenced without specifying their namespaces:
+A using declaration brings a specific identifier into scope, allowing it to be referenced without specifying its namespace:

 using nStr::gUp;

-A compilation error results if the specified identifier is already declared in the current scope.
-If the identifier is declared in an enclosing scope, the element in that scope is hidden.
+A compilation error results if the identifier is already declared in the current scope.
+If the identifier is declared in an enclosing scope, that element is hidden.

-using directives make entire namespaces accessible without bringing identifiers into the current scope:
+A using directive makes an entire namespaces accessible without bringing identifiers into the current scope:

 using namespace nStr;

 If the same identifier is declared locally and in an accessible namespace, the namespace declaration is hidden.
 If the same identifier is declared in an enclosing local scope and within an accessible namespace, the declaration in the enclosing scope is hidden.
-If the same identifier is declared in multiple accessible namespaces, including the global namespace, a namespace must be specified whenever the identifier is referenced.
+If the same identifier is declared in multiple accessible namespaces (including possibly the global namespace) a namespace must be specified whenever the identifier is used.

 The global namespace is always accessible.